Bad adverb! Very bad …

 Planets

-As the name implies, “adverbs” modify verbs, i.e. add + verb = adverb.
+The name implies, “adverbs” modify verbs, i.e. add + verb = adverb.
 Adverbs also modify adjectives, other adverbs, phrases, clauses, and whole sentences.
 Adverbs can modify just about anything in a sentence – except a noun.

 Because there are almost as many adverb types as planets in our solar system, I narrowed the scope of this discussion to those adverbs that end in –ly.
 This includes adverbs like airily, basically, blissfully, convincingly, drowsily, flirtatiously, harshly, horribly, lovingly, quickly, restlessly, shrewdly, smilingly … like that.
 (For an extensive list of 3732 adverbs, go here.)